 Managers work with their direct reports to drive development by having regular evaluations and setting goals for the employee to work towards.
 This should also be true for the managers themselves.

-Replicate this process all the way up the ladder for different levels of leadership.
-Performance and development goals will look different at each stage, but formally setting aside time to review progress should still be prioritized.
+Replicate this review process up the ladder for different levels of leadership.
+Employee performance and development goals will look different at each stage, but formally setting aside time to review progress should still be prioritized.
 Doing so allows people managers to focus on their own personal development, and set a positive example for their direct reports.